 This icing is a great pourable smooth icing.
 It would be great over brownies, a butter sheet cake or these chocolate covered cherry cupcakes.
 You can whip it up of you need, but it really shines when it’s poured over your cake warm.
 It is smooth, rich and oh so good!

 Cakes, cookies, cupcakes, graham crackers, spoons, fingers… you name it, I’ll try to frost it!
-Ok, maybe not brussel sprouts.
+Ok, maybe not brussels sprouts.

 But to be fair I haven’t tried it yet so I’m not going to completely rule it out!
 Nah, I’ll keep my brussel sprouts simply roasted and sprinkled with bacon!